 Fine artist, flautist, pianist and composer, my lifelong inspirations stem from the untamed lands of Canada.
 Born and raised in Montreal, Quebec, by two artists/violinists, I grew up spending weekends and summers on a small lake in the Laurentian Mountains, Quebec.
 I watched my aunt create every type of art imaginable in her downtown Montreal, top floor warehouse apartment, towering windows flooding light on every wall, those, stacked deep with canvases and I grew to love this creative world without boundaries.
 An avid canoeist, I have paddled many rivers and lakes throughout Quebec, Ontario and Alberta and draw on these memories to create my intuitive, expressionist paintings.
-In this time away, with the absence of all technology and every day distractions, nature creates space to reflect, contemplate and remind what is truly important in this world.
+In this time away, with the absence of all technology and every day distractions, nature creates space to reflect, contemplate and remind me what is deeply important in this world.

 The Musician: Art was always a part of me, but somewhat destroyed by a professor in first year university.
 With a BFA specializing in flute performance studies; Concordia University, Montreal, Quebec in 1979, my unique style has evolved throughout 40 years of musical expression.
 I have enjoyed a diverse musical career: soloist, chamber and orchestral musician, church music director, choral composer, accompanist, choir member, studio musician, private teacher of flute, piano and theory.
 In recent years, my composing has turned to secular, modern, emotional writing, though sacred sounds are firmly rooted in chords and melodies.
-My current composing has used electronic sounds.
+My current composing encorporates electronic sounds.

 The Artist: In 1998 my new music partner, pianist/artist Valerie Nichol asked me “Why are you not an artist?” and told me to come and paint in her studio (under much coaxing did I go).
 That day I picked up a palette knife and have never put it down.
 That day I realized I was as passionate about art as I had been for music.
 In the first three months, painting ’til 3:00 a.m. most days, I presented my first solo show.
 My art has evolved and changed directions numerous times, though my strokes and colour palettes can always be recognized.